History of Duke Blue Devils football: David Cutcliffe era (2008–2021)

 Duke's 2013 season was a break-out year, as the Blue Devils have continued to cross off many of their infamous losing streaks.
 On October 26, 2013, Duke achieved its first win over a ranked team since 1994 with a 13–10 victory over #14 Virginia Tech at Lane Stadium in Blacksburg, Virginia, a rarity for the Duke football program.
 That win over Virginia Tech was also Duke's first road win over a ranked team since 1971.
 Following a bye week, on November 9, 2013, the Blue Devils achieved their first winning season since 1994 with a 38–20 home victory over in-state rival NC State, their seventh of the season.
-Extending its winning streak to 6 straight by defeating #24 Miami 48–30 on November 16, Duke appeared in the AP Poll for the first time since 1994, listed at #25 with a record of 8–2.
+Extending its winning streak to 6 straight by defeating #24 Miami 48–30 on November 16, Duke appeared in the AP Poll for the first time since 1994, listed at No. 25 with a record of 8–2.
 With a win at Wake Forest on November 23, 2013, Duke claimed its ninth victory in a regular season for the first time since 1941, the season in which the Blue Devils hosted the Rose Bowl.
 The win also gave Duke at least a share of the Coastal Division title and a #24 AP Poll ranking.
-With a 27–25 win over North Carolina on November 30, 2013, Duke locked up their first 10-win season in school history, the Coastal Division title, and a spot in the 2013 ACC Championship Game against Florida State, during which time Duke was ranked #20.
+With a 27–25 win over North Carolina on November 30, 2013, Duke locked up their first 10-win season in school history, the Coastal Division title, and a spot in the 2013 ACC Championship Game against Florida State, during which time Duke was ranked No. 20.
 The Blue Devils lost that game to the Seminoles, the eventual national champions, by a score of 45–7.
 David Cutcliffe received the Walter Camp Coach of the Year award in 2013.
 The Blue Devils were invited to the Chick-fil-A Bowl, where they lost another close, hard-fought game 52–48 to Texas A&M to finish the season with a record of 10–4.
 After the 2013 season, offensive coordinator Kurt Roper left Duke to accept the same position on Will Muschamp's staff at Florida.